Mandailing people: Region

-Mandailing is the name of region Luat Mandailing, which is now almost in Mandailing Natal Regency in North Sumatra.
-The first group who came to this region were the Lubis and Nasution, later followed by the Siregar, Harahap and so forth.
-Nasution and Lubis are the biggest groups in Mandailing clan.
-While other groups, such as Pulungan, Harahap, Matondang, Rangkuti, and others are the smaller groups of Luat Mandailing.
+Mandailing is the name of the region Luat Mandailing, which is now almost in Mandailing Natal Regency in North Sumatra.
+The first groups who came to this region were the Lubis and Nasution, later followed by the Siregar, Harahap, and so forth.
+Nasution and Lubis are the biggest groups in the Mandailing clan.
+Other groups, such as Pulungan, Harahap, Matondang, Rangkuti, and others are the smaller groups of Luat Mandailing.
 Harahap and Siregar dwell almost in Luat Angkola, which now belongs to South Tapanuli Regency, situated between Regency and North Tapanuli Regency.